MicrosoftDocs/dynamics365smb-docs/business-central/finance-consolidated-company-reporting.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: consolidation, subsidiaries, consolidate ms.date: 04/01/2020
+ms.search.keywords: consolidation, subsidiaries, consolidate ms.date: 09/11/2020
 ms.author: bholtorf

 ---

 # Consolidating Financial Data from Multiple Companies

+Some organizations use [!INCLUDE [prodshort](includes/prodshort.md)] in multiple business units or companies.
+Others use [!INCLUDE [prodshort](includes/prodshort.md)] in subsidiaries that must report into parent organizations.
+In both cases, the accountants use built-in tools to help consolidate the financial data.

-If you have more than one company in [!INCLUDE[d365fin](includes/d365fin_md.md)], the Consolidated Trial Balance report on the Accountant Role Center can give you an overview of the financial health of your overall business.
+If you have more than one company in [!INCLUDE[d365fin](includes/d365fin_md.md)], the **Consolidated Trial Balance** report can give you an overview of the financial health of your overall business.

 The report combines general ledger entries from each of your companies in a new company that you create to contain the consolidated data.
 This company is typically referred to as the "consolidated company".
 The consolidated company is just a container for the consolidated data, and does not have any live business data.
 The companies that you include in the consolidated company become **Business Units** in the report.